Emmanuel, a burden lifted

 As he recovered in the wards, Emmanuel’s thoughts turned to the future and all the possibilities ahead.
 “I will continue with my business…I don’t have to worry anymore,” he said.
 His journey toward healing has begun, and the burdens that had once weighed him down were lifted.

-Emmanual is just one of the many patients that will walk up the Global Mercy’s gangway in search of hope and healing during our time in Sierra Leone.
+Emmanual is just one patient in Sierra Leone.
+One of many that will walk up the Global Mercy’s gangway in search of hope and healing during our time in Sierra Leone.

 The ship’s arrival, which was in response to an invitation from the country’s president, His Excellency President Julius Maada Bio, marked its inaugural presence in Sierra Leone.
 However, it was the sixth time that a Mercy Ships vessel has been welcomed to the nation.
 The enduring partnership between Mercy Ships and Sierra Leone has flourished over three decades, embodying a legacy of hope and transformation.

-Over the next 10 months, more than 2,350 lifesaving and life-changing operations will be performed on board.
+Over the next 10 months, more than 2’350 lifesaving and life-changing operations will be performed on board.
+Every patient in Sierra Leone means a family is restored!

 But the ship’s vision doesn’t end there.
-“We are not only providing the surgeries that our patients need, but we want to partner with the country of Sierra Leone to provide mentoring, training, and a platform where we can best serve our patients and strengthen their health system,” explained Keren.
+“We are not only providing the surgeries that our patients need.
+We also want to partner with the country of Sierra Leone to provide mentoring, training, and a platform where we can best serve our patients and strengthen their health system,” explained Keren.

 Stay tuned to see more stories of hope and healing in action as the Global Mercy welcomes many more patients like Emmanuel on board!